 In a word: yes.
-Though young people – and students – face different pressures than adults, they could be the segment of society that would in fact benefit from mindfulness exercises the most.
-Bombarded with information continually and facing a barrage of communications across different screens (often carrying multiple devices with them at any one time), it’s no surprise that students often find it hard to live in the present moment – which is what mindfulness is all about.
-In this blog, we’ll explore the benefits of mindfulness for students, as well as looking at some recommended exercises.
+Though young people – and children – face different pressures than adults, they could be the segment of society that would in fact benefit from mindfulness exercises the most.
+Bombarded with information continually and facing a barrage of communications across different screens (often carrying multiple devices with them at any one time), it’s no surprise that children often find it hard to live in the present moment – which is what mindfulness is all about.
+In this blog, we’ll explore the benefits of mindfulness for children, as well as looking at some recommended exercises.

 An oldie but a goodie, there’s a reason that breathing exercises have remained at the forefront of meditation and mindfulness.
 This simple exercise will help you calm down and focus your mind quickly, making it perfect to try at home or on the go.
 Place a hand on your tummy, close your eyes, and count to seven whilst breathing in; on the exhale, count to 11.
 Don’t change your breath; instead, increase or decrease the speed of your counting to match your inhalations and exhalations.
 Repeat at least five times.